CCTS Compliance Strategy for Indian Fertiliser Plants

 The Green Ammonia Crossover

-The CCTS dimension of the green ammonia crossover: A fertiliser plant that transitions to 100% green ammonia from grey ammonia in its urea production chain achieves a GEI of approximately 0.1 to 0.3 tCO₂e per tonne of urea — against a sector average target of approximately 2.2 to 2.4 tCO₂e per tonne.
-The CCC revenue from this outperformance, at a production volume of 10 lakh tonnes per year and a CCC price of Rs 1,740/tCO₂e, is approximately Rs 360 to 370 crore per year.
-This is the CCTS dimension of the green ammonia investment case that no CCTS article on Indian fertilisers has yet calculated.
-It makes green ammonia not just an energy security play and a subsidy reduction instrument but a revenue-generating compliance position within the Indian Carbon Market.
+The CCTS dimension of the green ammonia crossover: A fertiliser plant that transitions to 100% green ammonia in its urea production chain achieves a GEI of approximately 0.1 to 0.3 tCO₂e per tonne of urea (highly dependent on grid reliance and auxiliary power).
+Against a sector target of 2.2 tCO₂e per tonne, the CCC revenue from this outperformance—at a production volume of 10 lakh tonnes and a scenario CCC price of Rs 1,740/tCO₂e—is theoretically approximately Rs 3,480 crore per year.
+This makes green ammonia not just an energy security play, but a massive revenue-generating compliance position.

 Grey ammonia plant — buyer risk position

-GEI at 2.70–3.10 tCO₂e/t urea.
-CCTS target trajectory requires annual reductions.
-Missing target by 0.30 tCO₂e/t at 10 lakh MT output = 300,000 tCO₂e shortfall.
-At Rs 1,740/tCO₂e CCC price, shortfall cost is Rs 52.2 crore.
-Penalty for non-compliance is twice this: Rs 104.4 crore.
-Meanwhile, gas feedstock at LNG spot prices of $24.80/MMBtu drives operating cost to unsustainable levels when global supply is disrupted.
-Every import price spike translates directly into subsidy burden and political pressure.
+Modelled GEI at 2.70–3.10 tCO₂e/t urea.
+The CCTS target trajectory requires annual reductions.
+Missing a target by 0.30 tCO₂e/t at 10 lakh MT output results in a 300,000 tCO₂e shortfall.
+At a scenario Rs 1,740/tCO₂e CCC price, the shortfall cost is Rs 522 crore.
+The penalty for non-compliance, if enforced at 2×, reaches Rs 1,044 crore.
+Meanwhile, gas feedstock at elevated spot LNG prices drives operating costs to unsustainable levels, translating directly into subsidy burden.

 Green ammonia plant — seller opportunity

 GEI at 0.1–0.3 tCO₂e/t urea.
 Outperformance of 2.0+ tCO₂e/t vs target.
-At 10 lakh MT production and Rs 1,740/tCO₂e, CCC revenue is approximately Rs 350–370 crore/year.
-Zero gas feedstock exposure.
-Zero LNG import dependency.
-CBAM liability on ammonia exports: near-zero vs Rs 800–1,000/t equivalent for grey ammonia.
-SIGHT incentive of Rs 8.82/kg H₂ (year 1) partially offsets electrolyser capex.
-The three financial cases — CCTS CCC revenue, CBAM export premium, and subsidy-equivalent import savings — are now pointing in the same direction simultaneously.
+At 10 lakh MT production, theoretical CCC revenue approaches Rs 3,480 crore/year.
+Zero gas feedstock exposure limits import volatility.
+The long-term financial cases — CCTS CCC revenue, potential future CBAM mitigation (if scope expands), and massive subsidy-equivalent import savings — align to support the transition.

 The CCC Economics

-What outperformance and shortfall look like in rupees at current CCC prices
+What outperformance and shortfall look like in rupees at scenario CCC prices

-Which Indian fertiliser plants have CCTS GEI targets and when were they notified?
+Which Indian fertiliser plants are navigating CCTS GEI targets?

 What does the CO₂ utilisation exclusion in urea synthesis mean for compliance?

 Process heat integration and reformer efficiency upgrades — VFDs, waste heat boilers, condensate recovery, burner replacements.
-Payback is approximately 18 to 24 months at current LNG prices and Rs 1,740/tCO₂e CCC pricing.
-GSFC’s Rs 35 crore programme targeting an 8 percent CO₂ reduction is the publicly documented reference case.
-This lever generates CCC revenue immediately and funds the next investment tranche without requiring a green hydrogen supply chain.
+Payback is highly attractive at elevated LNG prices.
+This lever generates compliance value immediately and funds the next investment tranche without requiring an entirely new green hydrogen supply chain.

 Sources